 Genetic engineering in gene therapy:

 Using the gene therapy or gene transfer technique, inherited genetic disorders can be cured.
-Cystic fibrosis, Duchenne muscular dystrophy and sickle cell anaemia like gene therapies are now under final clinical trial phase and ready to use on patients.
+Cystic fibrosis, Duchenne muscular dystrophy and sickle cell anemia like gene therapies are now under the final clinical trial phase and ready to use on patients.

 In the gene therapy, a faulty, non-function or mutated gene is replaced with the wild type one using the same technique as explained above.

 We have covered amazing articles on gene therapy, read it here:

 - Gene Therapy: Types, Vectors [Viral and Non-Viral], Process, Applications and Limitations.

 - What is Gene Therapy? and How Does it Work?

 - Naked DNA Mediated Gene Therapy